Alice M. Greenwald

 Patricia E. Harris, CEO of Bloomberg Philanthropies and Founding Trustee, National September 11 Memorial & Museum

-From January 2017 to September 2022, Ms. Greenwald served as President & CEO of the National September 11 Memorial & Museum, a position where she was responsible for the overall vision, financial well-being, management, and long-term sustainability and relevance of the 9/11 Memorial & Museum.
+From January 2017 to September 2022, Ms. Greenwald served as President & CEO of the National September 11 Memorial & Museum, with responsibility for the institution’s overall vision, financial well-being, management, and long-term sustainability and relevance.

-From April 2006 to December 2016, Ms. Greenwald served as Executive Vice President for Exhibitions, Collections, and Education and Director of the Memorial Museum.
-In this role, she oversaw the articulation and implementation of a founding vision for the 9/11 Memorial Museum, managing its programming, collecting, exhibition, and educational initiatives.
+From April 2006 to December 2016, Ms. Greenwald served as Executive Vice President for Exhibitions, Collections, and Education, and Director of the Memorial Museum.
+In this role, she oversaw the articulation and implementation of the Museum’s founding vision, including its programming, collections, exhibitions, and educational initiatives.

 From 1986-2001, Ms. Greenwald was the principal of Alice M. Greenwald/Museum Services, providing expertise to various clients including, in addition to USHMM, the Baltimore Museum of Industry, the Pew Charitable trusts, and the Historical Society of Princeton.